iotconnectivity/kiopcgenerator/README.md

 OPc was the ultimate key that is generated from OP and Ki (secret Key).
 Generate your Ki secret keys and grab the OP and Transport keys from your carrier.

+**NOTE**: This package requires Python3.
+Something is still wrong on setup.py so the dependency card-0.3 is not installed properly.
+Have a look at the [Installation](#installation) section for more details

 ## Table of Contents

 - [Description](#description)